sony/model_optimization/README.md

 taking into account the target platform's Single Instruction, Multiple Data (SIMD) capabilities.
-By pruning groups of channels (SIMD groups), our approach not only reduces model size and complexity, but ensures that better utilization of channels is in line with the SIMD architecture for a target KPI of weights memory footprint.
+By pruning groups of channels (SIMD groups), our approach not only reduces model size and complexity, but ensures that better utilization of channels is in line with the SIMD architecture for a target Resource Utilization of weights memory footprint.
 [Keras API](https://sony.github.io/model_optimization/docs/api/experimental_api_docs/methods/keras_pruning_experimental.html)
 [Pytorch API](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/pruning/pytorch/pruning_facade.py#L43)